Compass NHS England Specialised AAC Service

 - have developed beyond cause and effect understanding

-- have experience of using low tech AAC that is inadequate for their needs
+- have experience in using low-tech AAC that is inadequate for their needs

 A person must not: